 Ensure that electrification savings counted towards each year’s applicable annual total savings goal include a minimum of 25% from customers in low-income housing.

-For the purpose of determining whether an electrification measure reduces total energy consumption at the premises, electric utilities shall estimate the total change in energy consumption for the measure across all end uses affected by the measure.

-For the purpose of determining whether the amount of electrification savings achieved is within the statutory limits for a given year, electric utilities shall calculate total savings specific to the electrified end use(s) affected.
+For the purpose of determining whether an electrification measure reduces total energy consumption at the premises, and for the purpose of determining whether the amount of electrification savings achieved is within the statutory limits for a given year, electric utilities shall:

+Estimate the total change in energy consumption for the measure across all end uses affected by the measure, and

+Not include savings from non-electrification measures for projects involving multiple measures (i.e., electrification and non-electrification measures).
+To the extent that there are interactive effects between electrification and non-electrification measures, the electrification portion of such multi-measure project savings shall be estimated in the manner specified in the interactive effects policy of this Manual.

 In their annual evaluations, the independent Evaluators shall verify that electric utility savings are consistent with the requirements of Section 8-103B(b-27).

 Electric utilities shall provide transparent and accurate information that allows the Commission to ensure compliance with these requirements.